Sraleik/sorci/README.md

 ## Acknowledgment

 I've be figthing aggregate for a while now.
 Sometimes it really feel like trying to fit a square into a circle.
-The approache of Sara Pellegrini & Milan Savic (DBC) solve the concurrency issue I had with an event only approach.
+The approache of Sara Pellegrini & Milan Savic (DCB) solve the concurrency issue I had with an event only approach.
 There conference talk is really great and explain the concept so well that this implementation was possible I highly recommend it : https://www.youtube.com/watch?v=0iP65Durhbs

 ## Contributions